Kirbyy1/RiotAuth/readme.md

 ## Acknowledgment

 This project took inspiration from the [PyRiotAuth](https://github.com/Bbalduzz/PyRiotAuth) repository by [Bbalduzz](https://github.com/Bbalduzz).
-We extend our gratitude to the original project for its contributions to Riot Games authentication in Python.